rodrigodiez/zorro/README.md

 [![](https://images.microbadger.com/badges/image/rodrigodiez/zorrohttp.svg)](https://microbadger.com/images/rodrigodiez/zorrohttp "Get your own image badge on microbadger.com")
 [![MIT License](https://img.shields.io/github/license/rodrigodiez/zorro.svg)](https://github.com/rodrigodiez/zorro/blob/master/LICENSE.md)

-Zorro allows developers to perform two way key/value lookups.
+Zorro is a service that allows masking and unmasking of text over multiple transports with different storage drivers and masking strategies.

-Zorro can be used with one of the provided servers or as a golang package for maximum flexibility.
+Zorro comes with some reference servers but can also be used as a package in your own application.

 [![gopher](https://github.com/egonelbre/gophers/raw/master/.thumb/vector/superhero/standing.png)](https://github.com/egonelbre/gophers)